 Quality over quantity.
 While widespread awareness of who people are is almost certainly helpful, I have found that deep, meaningful relationships generally lead to more relevant connections and opportunities. ’18

-Lean on your Vanderbilt network in order to help you expand your non-Vanderbilt network. ‘ 23
+Lean on your Vanderbilt network to help you expand your non -Vanderbilt network ‘23

 The same way you meet people in college: Take a class in something that interests you.
 Join sports groups.
 Theater groups.
 Go to social functions.
 Whatever it is, just put yourself in situations where the people you’d want to meet would be there too. ’18